kdkavanagh/kdkavanagh/_posts/2016-01-02-how-to-talk-about-performance-part-one.md

 	<figcaption><a href="http://had.co.nz/data/movies/">IMDB Movie Data</a></figcaption>
 </figure>

-This distribution makes sense - only the biggest and best movies receive the attention of hundreds of IMDB reviewers, while most lessen known (independent, perhaps) films only garner a handful of votes.
+This distribution makes sense - only the biggest and best movies receive the attention of hundreds of IMDB reviewers, while most lesser known (independent, perhaps) films only garner a handful of votes.
 The few most popular movies pull our mean number of votes far to the right, while the median proves to be more robust to these outliers.
 In plain English, the median tells us that half of the movies on IMDB garner less than 30 votes.

 Similarly, performance data often follows a similar distribution - Many datapoints clustered with similar latencies, but a smaller number of datapoints with much higher latencies that drag the tail of the distribution far to the right.
 Consequently, **the mean is not going to do us much good as a summary of latency,** since it is easily influenced by outliers (i.e it is not a robust measure of center).